isomerpages/moe-kuochuanprespri/_achievements/Achievements 2022.md

-The team will now **represent Singapore in the Grand Finals** on Sat 27 Aug and compete with teams from Australia, Brunei, China, Philippines, Thailand and Nigeria!
-Congratulations to the Drama Club members on making it to the Grand Finals!
+The team represented Singapore in the Grand Finals of the International Science Drama Competition 2022 organised by the Singapore Science Centre together with Asia Pacific Network of Science & Technology Centres.
+On 27 Aug, our team competed with teams from Australia, Brunei, China, Malaysia, Philippines and Thailand and clinched the **Third Place (Junior Category)** with the performance.
+We would like to take this opportunity to congratulate the team!

 | Name                                                                                                                                                                                                                                                                                                                                                             | Role                                                                                                                                                                                                           |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|